Struct rustc_data_structures::transitive_relation::TransitiveRelation

 bound, it is the "mutual immediate postdominator", if you

-imagine a graph where a < b
+imagine a graph where a < b means a -> b.

 This function is needed because region inference currently requires that we produce a single "UB", and there is no best choice for the LUB.
 Rather than pick arbitrarily, I pick a less good, but predictable choice.
 This should help ensure that region inference yields predictable results (though it itself is not fully sufficient).